GestaltCogTeam/BasicTS/README.md

 > 🔥🔥🔥 ***The paper has been accepted by IEEE TKDE!
 You can check it out [here](https://arxiv.org/abs/2310.06119).***  🔥🔥🔥

 ## ✨ Highlighted Features

+On one hand, BasicTS provides a **unified and standardized pipeline**, offering a **fair and comprehensive** platform for reproducing and comparing popular models.

+On the other hand, BasicTS offers a **user-friendly and easily extensible** interface, enabling quick design and evaluation of new models.
+Users can simply define their model structure and easily perform basic operations.

 ### Fair Performance Review